malcolmlett/malcolmlett.github.io/Home.md

 My favourite example for a long time has been that of a consciousness with the intelligence of a calculator - a conscious calculator.

-It occurred to me in late 2019 that, while I certainly don't think I understand anything about human consciousness, I may have formed together enough of a theory that I can actually build something practical.
+It occurred to me in late 2019 that, while I certainly don't think I understand anything significant about human consciousness, I may have formed together enough of a theory that I can actually build something practical.

 ## See Also
 * [[A Theory of the Human Mind]]